On the Secret Protection Problem in Discrete-Event Systems: Complexity of Parikh-SPP

 We construct an automaton $\A=(Q,\Sigma,\delta,q_0,f)$ with a single initial state $q_0$ and a single accepting (secret) state $f$, as follows.

 For each variable $x$, we add to $\A$ two events, $x$ and $x'$, both of which are protectable, along with two transitions

-where $q_x$ is a new state (see Fig.~\ref{fig1}).
+where $q_x$ is a new state, see Figure~\ref{fig1}.
 This step introduces $n$ new states and $2n$ transitions.

-Now, for each clause $C_i=\{\ell_{i,1},\dots,\ell_{i,k_i}\}$, where $1\le i \le m$ and $1\le k_i \le 3$, we add $k_i$ transitions and $k_i-1$ new states to $\A$.
+Now, for each clause $C_i=\{\lambda_{i,1},\dots,\lambda_{i,k_i}\}$, where $1\le i \le m$ and $1\le k_i \le 3$, we add $k_i$ transitions and $k_i-1$ new states to $\A$.
 Specifically, we construct the sequence of transitions

-where $q_{i,1},\dots,q_{i,k_i\shortminus 1}$ are newly introduced intermediate states (see Fig.~\ref{fig2} for an illustration, as well as Examples~\ref{exmp1} and~\ref{exmp2} below).
+where $q_{i,1},\dots,q_{i,k_i\shortminus 1}$ are newly introduced intermediate states, see Figure~\ref{fig2} for an illustration, as well as Examples~\ref{exmp1} and~\ref{exmp2} below.
 This step introduces at most $2m$ new states and $3m$ transitions.

 We define the cost and clearance functions uniformly by setting $c(a) = 1$ and $\gamma(a) = 1$ for every event $a \in \Sigma$, meaning that all events in $\A$ are protectable.
 The security requirement function is defined by setting $\ell(f) = 1$ for a single designated secret state $f$, while all other states have security requirement zero, that is, they are not secret.
+Finally, we set the budget limit $W$ to be the number of variables, that is, $W=n$.